TrollEyeSecurity/ccscanner-iac/README.md

 7) setx ESXI_HOST "The ESXi host to deploy the scanner template on"
 8) setx HTTP_SERVER "The HTTP server to seed from"
 9) setx HTTP_PORT "The HTTP server port to use"
-10) setx STATIC_IP "The static IP address for the scanner template during initial setup"

 **_MacOS - Deploy an AMI:_**